Chocolate cut-out sugar cookies that hold sharp edges and are perfectly soft and chocolatey! My go-to recipe for chocolate sugar cookies.

 Instructions

-- Using a hand mixer or a stand mixer fitted with the paddle attachment, beat the butter and salt on medium speed until combined, about 1 minute.
-Add in sugar and beat until smooth, about 1-½ minutes.
-Beat in vanilla and eggs, one at a time, and mix until well combined.
-It may take a few minutes to fully incorporate both eggs.
+- Using a hand mixer or a stand mixer fitted with the paddle attachment, beat the butter (1 cup/226g) and kosher salt (½ teaspoon) on medium speed until combined, about 1 minute.
+Scrape up and down the sides of the bowl.
+Add in sugar (1 cup/200g) and beat until smooth, about 1-1 ½ minutes.
+Beat in egg (1 large) and vanilla (2 teaspoons) and mix until well combined, about 1 minute.
 Scrape up and down the sides of the bowl as needed.

 - With the mixer on low, add the flour mixture a little at a time, occasionally stopping to scrape your bowl.
-The dough will start to form a ball around the paddle when the mixing is finished.
-The dough should be soft and a little sticky.
+The dough should form a ball around the paddle when the mixing is finished.
+The dough should be soft, but not sticky.

-- Wrap the dough ball in plastic wrap and press into a 1 inch thick disc.
-Chill for a minimum of 30 minutes before rolling and up to seven days.
+- Wrap the dough ball in plastic wrap and press into a 1 inch thick disk.
+Chill for a minimum of 30 minutes (and up to three days) before rolling.
+If the dough has chilled for more than a couple hours, let it sit on the counter for 20 minutes or so until you can roll it out without it cracking.

 - Preheat the oven to 375°.
 Prepare baking sheets with silicone baking mats or parchment paper.